mdancho84/mdancho84.github.io/_posts/2020-01-27-rstudioconf-business-science.md

 ## About Business Science

 Business Science is an educational platform for learning Data Science for Business.
-We specialize is teaching the most in-demand tools including `R`, `Shiny`, `AWS`, `H2O`, and the `tidyverse`.
+We specialize in teaching the most in-demand tools including `R`, `Shiny`, `AWS`, `H2O`, and the `tidyverse`.
 Our program is designed to ___accelerate your career___ in 6-months or less.

 ![Business Science San Francisco](/assets/2020-01-27-rstudioconf/business_science_san_francisco.jpg)